mvr/mvr.github.io/posts/at.md

 optimisations would also make a good project for an undergraduate, with not much mathematical background required.

-Below, I've copy-pasted the quick introduction to the ideas behind Kenzo that I give in the `README`.
+Below, I've copy-pasted a quick introduction I wrote to the ideas behind Kenzo.

 ## Central Concepts of Kenzo